What patients and families need to know

 The Children’s National Sarcoma Program is one of the few in the U.S. where children and their families can see a pediatric oncologist, orthopaedic oncologist, pathologist, and physical therapist in one comprehensive visit.

-The Children’s National Health System Sarcoma Clinic
+The Children’s National Hospital Sarcoma Clinic

 As part of our efforts to improve outcomes and quality of life for children with sarcomas, we offer a dedicated sarcoma clinic.
 Here, all of the experts your child needs are in one place.
 This saves you the time of making separate appointments and ensures your child receives comprehensive care.